Auto-Mapping Enums

 Enum Declaration

-Declare the enum to use MybatisEnumTypeHandler
+Declare that the enum should be mapped using MybatisEnumTypeHandler

 Method 1: Annotation Marking